 The Red River Campaign was an ill-fated Union attempt to capture Shreveport, Louisiana and drive all Rebel forces out of the state during the spring of 1864.

-Prelude to the Red River Campaign
+Events Leading Up to the Red River Campaign

 By the spring of 1864, Confederate Louisiana had shriveled to the northwestern area of the state.
 The capital had moved to Opelousas in 1862 and then to Shreveport in the spring of 1863.
 At the urging of Chief-of-Staff Henry Halleck, President Abraham Lincoln approved an offensive against the remaining Confederate forces in Louisiana in the spring of 1864.
 Named the Red River Campaign, the offensive had many objectives, which included: